 kubectl describe nodes | grep -E "(Name:|MemoryPressure|DiskPressure|PIDPressure|Ready)"

-If failures are scattered across nodes, the problem is application-level (bad image, missing secret).
+If failures are scattered across nodes, the problem is application-level (bad image, missing secret, quota exhaustion).
 If they concentrate on one node, suspect node-level resource exhaustion or a hardware fault.
+If it's cross-namespace, suspect a cluster-level component like CoreDNS, the API server, or a storage provisioner.

 Step 3: Find the Change Vector